kwaldenphd/facial-recognition/README.md

 # Prompt 5: Congressional Hearings and Federal Reports

+There have been a number of federal reports and hearings on facial recognition technologies, in relation to questions of privacy and civil liberties.

+Select one or two of these reports or hearings and explore the linked material.

+Questions to consider:

 ##  Senate Subcommittee on Privacy, Technology and the Law (July 2012)

 In July 2012, The Senate Judiciary Committee Subcomittee on Privacy, Technology and the Law heled a hearing "What Facial Recognition Technology Means for Privacy and Civil Liberties."
 The hearing included testimony from Federal Bureau of Investigation, Federal Trade Commission, Facebook, MorphoTrust USA, Carnegie Mellon University, National Sheriffs' Association, and Duke University representatives.